 Hey Baby – We Like Your Pants!
 Iggy Pop’s Style

 © Madeline Bocaro 2019.
-No part of these written materials may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent.
-Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
-All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission.
+No part of the text written by Madeline Bocaro may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent.
+Any reproduction without permission is prohibited.
+All text contained on this site is protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission.

 Brian Connolly – The Sweet

 Ron Asheton wearing Iggy’s silver pants: